-French Wealth Tax
+French Real Estate Wealth Tax

-The French wealth tax does not generally apply to Securities of a U.S. holder if the holder is a resident of the United States for purposes of the Treaty and does not own directly or indirectly a shareholding exceeding 25% of the financial rights of EDAP.
+The French real estate wealth tax ("impôt sur la fortune immobilière"), which replaced the French wealth tax ("impôt de solidarité sur la fortune") with effect from January 1, 2018, does not generally apply to Securities of a U.S. holder if the holder is a resident of the United States for purposes of the Treaty and does not own directly or indirectly a shareholding exceeding 10% of the financial rights and voting rights of EDAP.